 - Daily progress notes: Not every active problem needs notes written every day if nothing has changed.
 Daily progress notes are meant to construct a narrative around the patient’s development and status with all of their identified problems.

 - Discharge summary: The final progress note accompanying discharge should contain every active problem and define each one to its furthest resolution.
-The greatest emphasis should be any problems left unresolved.
+The greatest emphasis should be on any problems left unresolved.

 The POMR framework is quite rigorous, and many medical professionals refuse to use it.
 Those who oppose its use say the POMR is too burdensome, too lengthy a process and too likely to result in longer progress notes.
 The purpose of the POMR is actually the opposite — to provide a system that results in the most complete, accurate and concise records.